random1781/Tenere700/dog_carrier/braces/README.md

 **Bend direction:** ALL down or ALL up

+**tab-v01**: This part has two bends: 150 and 155 degrees.
+Since this part is mirrored, add this part twice, but swap **either** the bend angles or the bend direction.

 If bent via SendCutSend, there will be significant deformation of the holes closest to the bend.
 Some deformation is acceptable, but I can't confirm how much there will be and whether this will have a negative effect on the produced part.
 Your options are to:
  - Proceed with the deformation
  - Remove the holes nearest to the bend and drill them yourself when you receive the part